Meet Our Therapists At Shalom Counseling & Mediation Center

 Self-care is important to Lorenzo.
 In his free time, he enjoys playing video games, watching movies/television, listening to music, playing tennis, and spending quality time with his wife and cat.
 Additionally, Lorenzo volunteers as a wrestling coach in his spare time.

 Have a question about our therapists?
-Call us at 419-445-1552 in Archbold or at 419-636-1713 in Bryan, Ohio, to learn more.
+Call us at 419-445-1552 in Archbold, at 419-636-1713 in Bryan, or 419-330-3522 in Wauseon to learn more.

 Share by: